Devstia/hcpp-dev-pw/README.md

 CodeGarden Personal Web Server plugin for HestiaCP enables CodeGarden features on the desktop app.

 &nbsp;
  > :warning: !!!
-Note: this repo is in progress; when completed, a release will appear in the release tab.
+Note: NOT for live or production servers; for "localhost" development only!
+This repo contains code for ease-of-development only and may pose security risks on untested servers.
+Also, this repo is in progress; when completed, a release will appear in the release tab.

 &nbsp;
 ## Installation